Our Open Door Policy

 The Authority sponsors the York County Science Fair to encourage students to pursue careers in environmental endeavors.

 The Authority also publishes newsletters and brochures that are available at no cost to all York County residents.
-E-mail us at email@example.com with your name and address if you wish to be added to our newsletter mailing list.
+Please contact us here if you wish to be added to our newsletter mailing list.

-Our "OPEN DOOR" Commitment: We welcome and encourage public participation and invite you to visit our Education Center, tour the Resource Recovery Center, or attend our public meetings.
-To schedule a tour or Education Center visit, call 717-845-1066.
+Our “OPEN DOOR” Commitment: We welcome and encourage public participation and invite you to visit our Education Center, tour the Resource Recovery Center, or attend our public meetings.
+To schedule a tour or Education Center visit, call 717-845-1066 or contact us here.

-Public meetings are held the third Wednesday of each month at 6:30PM at the Authority’s Management Center, 2700 Blackbridge Road.
+Public meetings are held the third Wednesday of each month at 6:30PM at the Authority’s Management Center, 2700 Blackbridge Road, York, PA 17406.

 Finally, our ability to be responsive to community concerns is always at the forefront of our efforts.
-In addition to a 24-hour community hotline number (call 854-3828), we respond to community concerns and track outcomes on a computer database.
+The York County Solid Waste Authority has a 24-hour community hotline number, 717-854-3828, through which we respond to community concerns and track outcomes on a computer database.

 Our response system is a multi-tiered process which includes discussion with the caller to collect first-hand data, field investigation by Authority staff, review of operational and weather data, and a final verbal and written follow-up with the caller.